drewkhoury/desktop-setup/vagrant/README.md

 After the reboot, the VM screen should show the LightDM login screen.
 Log in as user "ubuntu", password "ubuntu".

+Then run `startx`? (or restart the VM and GYI should load automatically)

 Re-running the provisioners:

 ```